General Education

 Our teachers take learning outside the classroom, too.
 Alvarado students take many field trips, usually in groups of two classrooms, often with groups from both the General Education and the Spanish Immersion programs.
 Last year two fourth-grade classes visited the Marin Headlands Institute, all four classes of kindergardeners visited the California Academy of Sciences, and one fourth/fifth-grade class visited the Academy twice.
 Third graders traveled downtown to see an ODC performance of the Velveteen Rabbit at Yerba Buena Center for the Arts.

-The class structure is the same for the General Education and the Spanish Immersion programs.
+The number of classes is the same for the General Education and the Spanish Immersion programs.
 There are two classrooms for kindergarten, first, second and third grades.
 There is one fourth-grade class, one fifth-grade class and one classroom split between fourth and fifth graders.
-This “4/5 split” represents one of our spending priorities: we use money from the district to hire an extra teacher for the upper grades, thereby keeping our class sizes relatively small.

-The composition of each class changes each year as children are shuffled and distributed into new classrooms for the next grade, based on staff assessments.
+The composition of each class changes each year as children are shuffled and distributed into new classrooms for the next grade to ensure classes meet all students needs and present our school diversity.
 This creates a larger circle of friends and familiar faces for each child while making the entire school a more tightly knit community.